HarperDB/documentation/docs/security/configuration.md

-These default ports can be changed by updating the `operationsApi.network.port` value in `HDB_ROOT/harperdb.config`
+These default ports can be changed by updating the `operationsApi.network.port` value in `<ROOTPATH>/harperdb-config.yaml`

 By default, HTTPS is turned off and HTTP is turned on.
+It is recommended that you never directly expose HarperDB's HTTP interface through a publicly available port.
+HTTP is intended for local or private network use.